 Ashley S. Kinseth, Executive Director, Founder, and BOARD PRESIDENT/Treasurer

 Ashley is an international human rights/humanitarian lawyer and freelance writer with global experience in statelessness, armed conflict/genocide law, and refugee/displaced persons' rights, particularly in South/Southeast Asia and sub-Saharan Africa.
-Over the past five years, she has focused her work and studies on issues facing the Rohingya population.
+Over the past six years, she has focused her work and studies on issues facing the Rohingya population.
 Ashley was present and working as a field researcher in Myanmar's Northern Rakhine State—unbeknownst to her then, the soon-to-be epicenter of mass atrocities—on August 25, 2017: the very day the humanitarian crisis erupted there.
-Following her expulsion from the region, Ashley published on the topic in various news outlets, including the Washington Post, Al-Jazeera English, the Dhaka Tribune, and Oxford’s Tea Circle, and has spoken at such events as the Paris International Rohingya Conference, the uOttawa Symposium on the Legal Dimensions of the Rohingya Crisis, and the LA Convention on the Ongoing Myanmar Genocide.
-To see some of her published works, please see our Journalism page.
+Following her expulsion from the region, Ashley published on the topic in various news outlets, including the Washington Post, Al-Jazeera English, the Dhaka Tribune, and Oxford’s Tea Circle, among others, and has spoken at such events as the Paris International Rohingya Conference, the uOttawa Symposium on the Legal Dimensions of the Rohingya Crisis, and the Los Angeles Convention on the Ongoing Myanmar Genocide—and in June 2019, at the World Conference on Statelessness and Inclusion in The Hague.
+To view some of her published works, please see our Journalism page.

 Prior to these endeavors, Ashley also worked with several other international organizations, including the UN Office of the Special Adviser on the Prevention of Genocide, The Carter Center, and the International Senior Lawyers Project, among others.
 She is a graduate of Columbia Law School (JD), the Middlebury Institute for International Studies (MA), and New York University (BA), and is the former Editor-in-Chief of the Columbia Human Rights Law Review, the top-ranked human right law journal in the world.
 She has also previously published and spoken on Cambodian post-genocide reconstruction and peacebuilding efforts, including in the Women’s International Perspective and at the 2009 International Studies Association West Annual Conference on the Human Consequences of State Political Inaction.

-For more on Ashley's personal and professional background, please visit her personal website, where you can find her CV.
+To learn more about Ashley's work and background, you may visit her personal website and view her CV, as well as her LinkedIn page.
 And to learn more about the experiences that led Ashley to found Stateless Dignity, please visit our Founder & Story page, as well as to her aforementioned journalism.